Ar4l/superparams/readme.md

 This is ugly.
 Python does this to protect you in case you were to instantiate a second set of Params(), and modify the `iterable`.
 As it's a class attribute, you'd be modifying both instantiated `Params` objects.

-I think this is stupid and limits the potential of `dataclasses`.
+I think this is stupid and limits the potential of `dataclasses` (especially given that `frozen = True` is a setting that enforces this yet still raises the error).
 For now, using `iterable = search([1,2,3])` should work.
 In the future, I may rewrite the built-in dataclass to not follow this pattern to make it more explicit.

-Note a similar thing is much more likely to happen in functions, where it is not guarded by python.
+Note a similar thing is much more likely to happen in functions, where it is not guarded by Python.
 E.g. in

 ```python
 def function(items = [1,2,3])